mambabhi/indic-learn/README.md

 ## 🧩 Key Functionality

 ### 1. Quiz Generation Pipeline
-- **Parallel Generation:** Two LLaMA 3 models (via Groq API and Agno agent) run in parallel threads—one for SCQs (single correct answer), one for MCQs (multiple correct answers).
+- **Parallel Generation:** ChatGPT OSS model (via Groq API and Agno agent) run in parallel threads—one for SCQs (single correct answer), one for MCQs (multiple correct answers).
 - **Prompt Engineering:** Carefully crafted prompts instruct LLMs to generate questions in strict JSON format, with clear rules for options, correct answers, and structure.
 - **Validation & Filtering:** MCQs are validated to ensure multiple correct options.
 Questions are deduplicated using text similarity checks.
 - **Fallback Logic:** If not enough valid MCQs are generated, extra SCQs are added to maintain the desired quiz size.